-This course teaches the fundamental principles of information and systems security.
-It explores a wide range of technologies, examines security standards and expectations, and explains techniques for the evaluation of security requirements and solutions.
-It places theoretical work on protocol design, cryptography, and information flow firmly in the context of existing and emerging practice.
+This module teaches the fundamental principles of information and systems security, and is often used as an introduction to the Programme.
+It explores a wide range of security technologies, examines security standards and expectations, and explains techniques for the evaluation of security requirements and solutions.
+It places theoretical work on protocol design, cryptography, and information flow firmly in the context of existing and emerging practice, with an emphasis upon integration and usability.